rrogovski/reactnd-project-myreads-starter/README.md

 ## How to run

-Once all of the dependencies have been installed you can launch the app with
+With the dependencies have been installed you can launch the app with

 ```
 npm start